 This course will assist teachers of Agriculture and Primary Industries subjects in NSW to deliver up to date information related to weather and climate change.
 It specifically addresses the Stage 6 Agriculture elective The Climate Challenge but also provides general information in relation to the main drivers of weather patterns in Australia, impacts of climate change to our agricultural systems and risk management techniques.

-Completing this course contributes 5 hours of NESA Registered PD addressing 6.2.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing The Climate Challenge for NSW teachers will contribute 5 hours and 0 minutes of NSW Education Standards Authority (NESA) Registered PD addressing 6.2.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.